prasanjit101/gcp-functions/README.md

 * Replace `<gcp-region>` with *actual name of the gcp region*
 * Setup Gcloud SDK into your terminal, [Gcloud SDK](https://cloud.google.com/sdk/docs/quickstart)
 * On your terminal, Run `./deploy-to-cloud.sh`
-* Wait for a couple of minutes, the project should be deployed to Google cloud functions
-* Check whether it's running properly at the [console](https://cloud.google.com/functions/)

 ### How to deploy automatically using CI/CD (bitbucket pipeline)? ###